YasserHawass/German-Deck/README.md

-# German-Deck
+# German-Decks
-German Study decks, for anki

-For German lovers, and anki Users
+"German Study" Anki decks, for German lovers, and Anki Users

-wrods are for A1 students, it would be updated weekly. words are supplied from certified German Language Trainer and such.
+Words are suitable for A1 students, and are supplied from certified German Language Trainer, it would be updated weekly. if interested to help others, please do send pull requests for you contributions :"D